12 Planning & RL for Transformers (Advanced Topic)

 This 3Blue1Brown video demonstrates the horizontal (tokens) / vertical (layers) visualisation.

-Mask = causal mask (can’t see the future)
+Mask = causal mask (the model cannot see future tokens)

 Pretrained LLMs can also harness PDDL for generalised planning by being prompted with a PDDL domain and a small number of training problem instances.

-A solution to generalised planning finds a reusable policy that solves many related problem instances, not just one specific initial state.
+A solution to generalised planning finds a reusable policy (e.g., a program) that solves many related problem instances, not just one specific initial state.

-GPT-4 is used to synthesise and output a Python generalised planner, the program is tested and if it fails, GPT-4 is re-prompted with debugging feedback.
+GPT-4 is used to synthesise and output a Python program defining generalised planner.
+The program is tested, and if it fails, GPT-4 is re-prompted with debugging feedback.

-GPT-4 outperforms one of the leading domain-independent classical planner Fast Downward on generalised planning on benchmarks
+GPT-4 outperforms one of the leading domain-independent classical planners, Fast Downward, on generalised planning benchmarks.

-GPT-4 is shown to be 1-2 orders of magnitude faster during inference but does not quite match coverage for benchmarks (misses a few).
-Although subsequent models are likely to improve this.
+GPT-4 is shown to be 1-2 orders of magnitude faster during inference, but does not quite match coverage for the benchmarks (misses a few edge cases), although subsequent reasoning models are likely to improve this.

 Silver et al. (2024) Generalized planning in PDDL domains with pretrained large language models https://ojs.aaai.org/index.php/AAAI/article/view/30006